YakkoRasZ14/straydogsub/README.md

 For installation, deployment and User guide visit [Wiki](https://github.com/jokerhacker22/straydogsub/wiki) Page
 ## Groups and support

-If you want new features, or announcements, you can follow our [TESLA](https://t.me/joker_hacker_6521) Group.
+If you want new features, or announcements, you can follow our [Stray DOgs](https://t.me/straydogsub) Group.

 ## Future Updates Checklist